szoftveres/RF_Microwave/radar/README.md

 #### Antenna LNA

-The role of the antenna LNA is to overcome the noise contributions of the mixer, the design is covered in [this page](https://github.com/szoftveres/RF_Microwave/tree/main/Amplifier/cascode).
+The role of the antenna LNA is to overcome the noise contributions of the mixer, as well as to provide linear amplification despite the powerful Tx signal source nearby (sufficiently high OP1DB).

+The design is covered in [this page](https://github.com/szoftveres/RF_Microwave/tree/main/Amplifier/cascode).
 The LNA has an on-board bias-tee, which makes it suitable for being placed right after the antenna and powered through the RF coax cable - this helps overcoming RX path noise figure degradation due to cable losses.

 ![lna](https://github.com/szoftveres/RF_Microwave/blob/main/Amplifier/cascode/cascode_photo.jpg)